-The Preview SDK is available from the Android SDK Manager.
+With Developer Preview 3, the official Android 6.0 SDK is now available from the Android SDK Manager.
 This document assumes that you are familiar with Android app development, such as using the Android SDK Manager and creating projects.
-If you're new to Android, see Building Your First App training lesson first.
+If you are new to Android, see Building Your First App training lesson first.

 - In the Tools section, select the latest Android SDK Tools, Platform-tools, and Build-tools.

 - Click Install packages and accept the licensing agreement for all of the packages.

 - Verify that the Android 6.0 SDK is installed by opening the Settings window and choosing the Appearance & Behavior > System Settings > Android SDK panel.

 - On the Android SDK panel, choose the SDK Platforms tab.
 Android 6.0 should be listed as Installed.
 Also, open the SDK Tools tab to verify that the latest tools are installed.

 After completing these steps, the preview components are available in your development environment.

 In order to use the preview APIs, you must create or update a development project to use the preview components.

 We recommend using Android Studio to create a project with the preview.
 Follow the steps described in Creating a Project until you arrive at the Form Factors screen in the project wizard.
 Then perform the following steps to create a project configured for the preview.